grislyeye/grislyeye.com/content/blog/bad-books/bad-books.md

 *A bookplate for the Załuski Library, designed by Jan Filipowicz.*

 Life's too short for bad books.
-A long time ago I realized that reading for leisure is supposed to be an enjoyable pastime and not a punitive chore.
-You might feel obliged to finish reading a book even if you don't enjoy it, but there's only so many books you can fit into the rapidly vanishing seconds of your time on earth.
+A long time ago I realized that reading for leisure is supposed to be fun, not a punitive chore.
+You might feel obliged to finish a book even if you didn't enjoy it, but there's only so many books you can fit into the rapidly vanishing seconds of your time on earth.

 So, over the years, I've come up with a strategy to minimise time wasted reading mid books.
 At its core it's pretty straightforward: